 - Assist with other related duties as assigned

 - College degree or perusing an undergraduate degree in political science, international relations, social work, law/justice, community health, human rights, language or related field required

 - Previous experience working in multicultural contexts is desirable

-- An interest in international and refugee issue
+- An interest in international and refugee issues

 - Ability to work independently as well as in a team

-- Ability to work in fast-paced environment and process unexpected tasks and deadlines
+- Ability to work in a fast-paced environment and process unexpected tasks and deadlines

 - Ability to work under pressure